black-purple/dev_id_card/README.md

 ## Getting Started

-This project was made in a live session on a discord server called 'The Coding Gang' TCG for short.
+This project was made in a live session on a discord server called <b style="color=#443583">The Coding Gang</b> TCG for short.

 ## Flutter Packages Used